elastic/apm/specs/agents/span-links.md

 ## Span Links

-A Span or Transaction MAY be linked to zero or more other Spans/Transactions that are causally related.
+A Span or Transaction MAY link to zero or more other Spans/Transactions that are causally related.

-Specific use-cases for Span Links:
+Example use-cases for Span Links:

 1. When a single transaction represents the batch processing of several messages, the agent SHOULD be able to link back to the traces that have produced the messages.
 2. When the agent receives a `traceparent` header from outside a trust boundary, it SHOULD restart the trace (creating a different trace id with its own sampling decision) and link to the originating trace.
 3. Close gap for the OTLP intake - [OTel's specification of span links](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/overview.md#links-between-spans)

 Spans and Transactions MUST collect links in the `links` array with the following fields on each item: